AnzelleL23/bubbles/README.md

 - While it has similar highs to Richelieu rock, the lows are much lower.
 The visibility at some parts were less than 2m, making it impossible to fully appreciate the schooling fish.
 - Doesn’t help that this dive site is usually packed to the gills with divers since the window to dive here is quite small.
 - Still worth a trip but not as relaxing or as remarkable as other sites ranked higher in the list.
-- In fact, if you are in Koh Tao, I think diving the pinnacles around Koh Tao would save you significant money and effort, for about 80% the experience.
+- In fact, if you are in Koh Tao, I think diving the pinnacles around Koh Tao would save you significant money and effort, for about 90% the experience (virtually similar).
+- Initially, I wanted to put Sail Rock much lower due to difficulty of access and variability of site conditions but the volume of fish and swiim throughts make it a unique experience still.
 - Some Sail Rock footage online look infinitely different from what I experienced so maybe I will give this place another shot in the future.
-- **Highlights:** Reef fish.
+- **Highlights:** Reef fish and topography.
 - **Recommended skill level:** AOWD.

 ### Tioman (Malaysia)